LiuYuancheng/Python_FTP_Server_and_Client/README.md

 The FTP-client module includes the following features:

-- **Connection Handling** : Login the server and manages FTP server reconnections.
+- **Connection Handling** : Login the server and manages FTP server reconnection.
 - **File System Check and Switch** : Checks whether the folder exists on the server side and switches to the relevant directory.
 - **File Upload and Download** :  Uploads files to and downloads files from the server.